shrinerb/shrine/demo/README.md

 ## Implementation

-In production environment files are uploaded directly to S3, while in development and test environment they are uploaded to the app and stored on disk.
-The demo features both single and multiple uploads.

 On the client side [Uppy] is used for handling file uploads.
+In production environment files are uploaded directly to S3 (using the `AwsS3` Uppy plugin), while in development and test environment they are uploaded to the app (using the `XHRUpload` Uppy plugin) and stored on disk.
+The demo features both single uploads (using the `FileInput` Uppy plugin) and multiple uploads (using the `Dashboard` Uppy plugin).
 The complete JavaScript implementation for the demo can be found in [assets/js/app.js].

 Files of interest: